Sitecore/Helix.Docs/helix/devops/deployment/what-to-deploy.rst

 implementation, avoid making changes that violate this, for example by submitting code or configuration changes directly to test or product environments and circumventing the QA and development procedures.
-Violating this mapping is highly discouraged and should be avoided as all cost.
+Violating this mapping is highly discouraged and should be avoided at all cost.

 Consider every type of deployment onto the environments, including